JoseMFloresG/SolarSystemTEST/README.md

 ## How to use it ###

-- To use the camera see the documentation of the zed-ros-wrapper repository
+- To use the camera see the documentation of the zed-ros-wrapper repository [ZED Repository](https://github.com/stereolabs/zed-ros-wrapper)
 - Use rostopic to see the topic of the camera and change it on "darknet_ros/config/ros.yaml"
 - To launch the YOLO node:
 ```